 Another thing you can do with spectrum analyzer is to check the frequency range of a reference mix – a well produced commercial song in the same musical genre as yours – and do a comparison: try to identify in what frequency areas your song is lacking the power or on the contrary, if there’s something that is unnecessarily prominent.
 Then make changes if necessary.

 Check the video below for a spectrum analyzer in action.
-In the video, I have an example mix with sub-heavy kick and sub bass and you will see how the analyzer reveals a problem in the low frequency range which wouldn’t have been so easy to detect with my monitor speakers.
+In the video, I have an example mix with a sub-heavy kick and sub bass and you will see how the analyzer reveals a problem in the low-frequency range which wouldn’t have been so easy to detect with my monitor speakers.
 I’m using the Seven Phases Spectrum Analyzer in the video:

 That’s about it.
-As a summary I would say that a spectrum analyzer is an indispensable tool in bedroom studio. 😎
+As a summary, I would say that a spectrum analyzer is an indispensable tool in the bedroom studio. 😎